HORIBAEzSpecSDK/dotnet-sdk/README.md

 # Introduction

 This SDK is created to streamline the configuration and usage of hardware produced by Horiba.
-This icludes ChargetCoupleDevices and Monochromators.
+This includes ChargetCoupleDevices and Monochromators.
 On top of the hardware devices, Horiba develops propriatery communication layer based on WebSocket connection.
 This layer is encapsulated in a process called ICL.
 ICL needs to be licensed and installed on a PC which has USB connection to the hardware.
-Once this is setup and ready, this SDK comes to play.
+Once this is set up and ready, this SDK comes to play.

 C# developers can use this SDK to offload the complexity related to establishing and maintaining connection to both the ICL and the hardware devices.
 This will allow them to focus on building the solution they need from the get go.
 ___